Skip to Content

 Back to top

+CGRP is a compound in the brain that causes intense inflammation.
 Doctors use the medicine to treat cluster headaches.
-It blocks the peptide, reducing inflammation and pain with no serious side effects.
+It blocks the peptide, reducing inflammation and pain without serious side effects.

-You'll often get three CGRP shots at the start of the cluster period.
+Your doctor may give you three CGRP shots at the start of the cluster period.
 You'll get another shot once per month until the end of the cluster period.

 Triptans for cluster headaches

 Triptans are a type of medicine called a serotonin agonist.
 These drugs balance chemicals in the brain and block pain pathways.
+They may leave you feeling flushed and warm, with chest tightness and a rapid heartbeat.

 You can take triptans as a tablet, nasal spray, or shot.
+They're not for people who smoke or have heart issues.

 Sumatriptan is a common triptan.
 It narrows blood vessels to reduce headache pain.